Handle Tiered Rates

 }

-Sometimes tier limits can be formulaic, or variable.
-This is the case for residential customers in California, where the limit is based in part on the number of days in the billing cycle.
-When a limit is variable, there will be a value in the TariffRatevariableLimitKey
+Sometimes tier limits can be formulaic or variable.
+This is common for residential customers in California, where the limit is based partly on the number of days in the billing cycle.
+When a limit is variable, the TariffRate's variableLimitKey field will contain a value.
+If the rate is tiered but doesn't have a variableLimitKey, then its tier limits are fixed, and you should use the values in the rate bands' upper limit fields.

 Example 1